ultimate271/notes/book/Dragon/The Dragon and the King.md

 fall, you take me as so unskilled in flight as to let you die from my back?
 Step on!"

+## Their apprension gone, the dragon takes flight into the sky, and the people observe the surroundings
 At these words, those that were timid began to gather in themselves the courage to step on the dragon's back as all the others there had done so, and when each one had hopped on and secured himself and grasped a hold of some